TheRealVSSVSSN/SunnyRP/backend/srp-base/docs/index.md

 * Scheduler `hospital-admissions-sync` auto-discharges long stays and broadcasts `hospital.admissions.active`.

 For resource decisions see `progress-ledger.md`.
 Module details are documented in `modules/hospital.md`.

+## Update – 2025-08-27

+Extended parity for the **garages** resource with realtime push and retention cleanup.

+* Vehicle store/retrieve operations broadcast `garage.vehicleStored` and `garage.vehicleRetrieved` over WebSocket and webhooks.
+* Hourly `garage-vehicle-purge` scheduler removes records with `retrieved_at` older than `GARAGE_VEHICLE_RETENTION_MS`.

+For resource decisions see `progress-ledger.md`.
+Module details are documented in `modules/garages.md`.